unioslo/zabbix-auto-config/README.md

 ## Database

 The application requires a PostgreSQL database to store the state of the collected hosts.
-The database can be created with the following command:
+The database can be created with the following command from your local machine:

 ```bash
 PGPASSWORD=secret psql -h localhost -U postgres -p 5432 -U zabbix << EOF